TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/GuidelineForNewsArticles.rst

 External Links
 --------------

-Links to external sites are permitted, if they create a concrete benefit for the reader.
-Links to companies are permitted as an acknowledgement for contribution to the product development or contribution to an official team.
+Links to external sites are permitted if they create a concrete benefit for the reader.
+Links to companies’ home pages are permitted as an acknowledgement for contribution to the product development or contribution to an official team.

 Other cases may count as advertising and are not permitted.
+Please see the :ref:`Writing Style Guide's entry on link prioritization <links-prioritizing>` for the exhaustive rules.

 See also the :ref:`Style Guide entry on link prioritization <links-prioritizing>`.